 What is a Fensa Certificate?

 Fensa is an acronym that sounds so complicated to many people.
 In simple terms, it stands for the Fenestration Self-Assessment Scheme.
-It was established to follow up and make sure that the construction companies met the building regulations specifically those that deal with doors and windows installation.
+Fensa is a government authorised scheme that was established to follow up and make sure that the construction companies met the building regulations specifically those that deal with doors and windows installation.

 Fensa came about as a result of the new building regulations that were introduced in the month of April 2002.
 The regulations required that the new double glazed windows, doors or roof lights should comply with them and also meet certain thermal performance standards.

 To go deeper in the terms, the Fensa certificate can be technically defined as a “Competent person scheme”.
-This is because; the certificate is used to show that the installers of doors and windows are competent in their work and comply with the building requirements.
+This is because; the certificate is used to show that the double glazing companies or installers of doors and windows are competent in their work and comply with the building requirements.

 Besides Fensa, the local authority building controls can also assess and certify new doors and windows installation.
 Fensa gives the property owner the certificate as well as register the assessed installation to the local authorities on behalf of the property owner.
 This certificate serves the owner as long as the doors and windows last.
-Fensa installers offer an insurance backed guarantee of up to 10 years meaning that it can also stand as an evidence guarantee to the property owner.
+Fensa installers offer an insurance backed guarantee of up to 10 years meaning that it can also stand as an evidence guarantee to the property owner and give them complete peace of mind.

 Why do you need a Fensa Certificate?

 It is not just okay to have a Fensa certificate; it is very important to have it.
-Having one means that you are working with a company of professional installers that have met the required legal requirements necessary to protect you.
+Having one means that you are working with a Fensa approved installer that have met the required legal requirements necessary to protect you.

 Keep in mind that having a Fensa certificate means that you are asking for that professional doors and windows installer, an installer who complies with the building regulations, register the installation as a result and get a warranty with insurance on top.

-Doors and windows installers should provide the homeowner with a copy of the Fensa certificate assuming they were/are members of the scheme.
+Doors and windows and roof light installers should provide the homeowner with a copy of the Fensa certificate assuming they were/are members of the scheme.
 In case they never issued one or might have gotten lost, a Fensa certificate can be obtained from Fensa’s website at a small cost.

 What does the Fensa certificate have to do with buying and selling a house?